Dr. Gabriel Williams

 3. Dynamical Instabilities in Geophysical Vortices

 Unsteady, asymmetric processes near and within the cores of geophysical vortices is a topic of increasing meteorological and geophysical interest.
-The growth of disturbances associated with barotropic and baroclinic instability of the symmetric hurricane vortex has been argued as a cause of rapid structural variability in a mature tropical cyclone and for phenomena such as polygonal eyewalls, the formation of mesocyclones.
+The growth of small-scale disturbances within the core of the symmetric hurricane vortex has been argued as a cause of rapid structural variability in a mature tropical cyclone and for phenomena such as polygonal eyewalls and the formation of mesocyclones.
 Moreover, there is growing evidence that asymmetric dynamics play an important role in both the track and intensity changes associated with tropical cyclones.
-My research examines additional dynamical instability mechanisms that cause rapid structural variability within the core of geophysical vortices, such as tropical cylone vortices.
-More specificaly, my research examines how growth of these asymmetries initiates irreversible mixing within the core of geophysical vortices.
-With applications to tropical cyclones, my research investigates how this irreversible mixing occurs within the inner core of a mature TC, within the outer region of a mature TC, and for a tropical cyclone with primary and secondary eyewalls.

 Figure 6: A numerical simulation of the inner core vorticity mixing for an annular vorticity ring up to 48 hours.
 Barotropic instability produces counterpropagating vortex Rossby waves that redistribute vorticity from the eyewall to the eye.
 See Schubert et al. (1999) for more details.